General Information on F-1 Status

 · Failure to apply for an I-20 Extension prior to the end date listed on the I-20.

-If you are currently out of status please schedule an appointment to meet with your advisor in the International Programs Office.
+If you are currently out of status please schedule an appointment to meet with your advisor in the Center for International Education Office.

 Completion of Academic Program and Grace Periods

 Completion of Academic Program (Graduation) and Grace Periods